Sunday Morning Classes

 Good Will - 9:45 a.m., Rotunda (first floor, between Sanctuary and Fellowship Hall)

 A large group, of all ages, couples and singles, studying Bible and Faith-in-Life topics in a lecture format, taught by Richard Ethun.
-Sponsors regular social and service events.
+The class sponsors regular social and service events, especially partnering with Kids Meals and Texas Medical Center’s Hospitality Apartments.

 Bible Discovery - 9:45 a.m., B154 (first floor, Commons area hallway)